anjalishanthkumar/creating-optimal-groups/README.md

    output:
-  *All diamond shaped,red colored cordinates are central points/groups *All circle shaped,magenta colored cordinates are cordinates/houses *All green lines connecting the circles and diamond, denote a single group
+  *All diamond shaped,red colored cordinates are central points/groups *All circle shaped,magenta colored cordinates are cordinates/houses *All green lines connecting from circles to diamonds, denote a single group